128technology/docs/docs/cc_fips_otp_router_install.md

 #### Manual Provisioning of the Conductor Key

-If a router is configured for strict `inter-router host-key-checking` (set to `yes`), but **does not** have `accepts-new` configured, it will be necessary to manually provision the new conductor key **prior** to onboarding the router to the conductor.
-This will require the administrator to retrieve the host key of each node of the new conductor and configure this in the router.
+If a router is configured for strict `inter-router host-key-checking` (set to `yes`), but **does not** have `accepts-new` configured, it will be necessary to manually provision the conductor key **prior** to onboarding the router to the conductor.
+This will require the administrator to retrieve the host key of each node of the conductor and configure this in the router.

-On the new conductor, identify the `key` for each node using the command `show system connectivity host-keys node all`.
+On the conductor, identify the `key` for each node using the command `show system connectivity host-keys node all`.

 From the router PCLI, provision each conductor key using the following command:
 `create system connectivity known-hosts node <node> <conductor address> ssh-rsa <key> <comment>`